Merkinė: History

-Merkinė castle first mentioned in written sources in 1359, in Novgorod annuals.
+The Merkinė Castle was first mentioned in written sources in 1359, in Novgorod annuals.
 In 1377 it was mentioned in the chronicles of the Teutonic Order as Merken or Merkenpill.
 Wooden Merkinė castle became important part of Nemunas defence line castles against Teutonic Order.
 Castle of Merkinė was burned many times, but was rebuilt again.
 In 1377, 1394, 1403 Teutonic Order attacked Merkinė castle, raiding and plundering local settlements.

 Grand Duke of Lithuania and later King of Poland, Jogaila, ensured city rights for Vilnius in 1387, this document was written in Merkinė castle.
-First church was built in 1387-1392 in Merkinė castle by Vytautas the Great and Jogaila.
+First church was built in 1387–1392 in Merkinė castle by Vytautas the Great and Jogaila.
 After the Battle of Grunwald the town started to grow rapidly.
 Until receiving Magdeburg rights, several taxation agencies of goods operated here.
 They were notably the source of rapid growth and increased trade.

 On December 7, 1569, the city was granted the Magdeburg rights from the monarch of the Polish–Lithuanian Commonwealth.
 Towards the end of the 16th century a town hall was built in the centre of the market square and in the first half of the 17th century a Dominican church and monastery were constructed.
 Merkinė flourished in the 16th-17th centuries – based on the crossroads of important water and land roads, and receiving royal privileges, the town center has become brickwork.
 The town had three churches, two monasteries and a river port.
 In historic documents warehouses are mentioned by the river Nemunas, also Merkinė citizens' possessed Lithuanian type of river trade ships – vytinė.
 In 1633 privileges were issued for the tan and shoemaker guilds, in 1639 – for the guild of tailors.
 Merkinė became one of the economical, cultural and spiritual centers of the historic land of Dainava.
 The town was known to be one of the favorite holiday places for the King of Poland and Grand Duke of Lithuania, Władysław IV Vasa, who also died here in 1648.

 During the 1654–1667 war with Russia and during the Great Northern War (1700–1721) Merkinė suffered greatly from Russian and Swedish armies and lost its strategic and economic significance.
 Merkinė was burned again by the Russian army during the 1794 Uprising which tried to liberate the Polish–Lithuanian Commonwealth from Russian influence.
 In 1794 town inventory river port by Nemunas river is mentioned, also Nemunas and Merkys rivers were evaluated as suitable for navigating.
 In 19th century documents Merkinė was mentioned as river trade center in which river trade ships were built.